Youngerjesus/Youngerjesus.github.io/_posts/2019-07-16-weak2-Youngerjesus.md

-Major operations of digital ID management include adding a new digital identity and disabling an existing identity.
+<code> Major operations of digital ID management include adding a new digital identity and disabling an existing identity. </code>
         we denote the group of nodes that are responsible for digital ID management as Gm)
         1. Adding a new digital identity
             After cert is created, it is submitted to the blockchain system, and nodes in Gm run a consensus protocol to determine whether it should be accepted in the blockchain or not